 We expect to incur substantial expenses without corresponding revenues unless and until we expand our commercialization efforts.
-To date, as part of our limited pilot launch in the U.S. market, we have generated limited revenue from our Pure-Vu System, but we do not expect to generate significant revenue from product sales unless and until we expand our commercialization efforts, which is subject to significant uncertainty.
+To date, as part of our initial U.S. market launch targeting early adopter hospitals, we have generated limited revenue from our Pure-Vu System, but we do not expect to generate significant revenue from product sales until we expand our commercialization efforts for the Pure-Vu System, which is subject to significant uncertainty.
 We expect to incur significant marketing expenses in the United States, Europe and elsewhere, and there can be no assurance that we will generate significant revenues or ever achieve profitability.
-Our net loss for the years ended December 31, 2018 and December 31, 2017 was approximately \$22.3 million and \$13.2 million, respectively.
-As of December 31, 2018, we had an accumulated deficit of approximately \$61.4 million.
+Our net loss for the years ended December 31, 2019 and December 31, 2018 was approximately \$23.1 million and \$22.3 million, respectively.
+As of December 31, 2019, we had an accumulated deficit of approximately \$84.5 million.